 2. Commingling community and separate property money

-Another very common occurrence is the commingling of community money with separate property money during the marriage, which then causes a dispute between the spouses as to whether or not the money at the time of separation belongs to both or one of them.
+Another very common occurrence is the commingling of community money with separate property money during the marriage, which then causes a dispute between the spouses whether or not the money at the time of separation belongs to both or one of them.
 This often happens when one spouse has money in a bank or investment account prior to the marriage but, during the marriage, not only places the other spouse on title to the bank account but also starts to deposit community earnings into that same account and pays community debts from that account.
-Cases like these typically require the assistance of a forensic accountant to review the history of the transactions in each account during the marriage to determine if the community versus separate property portions can be traced backward in time and if we can determine how much of the money left over at the time of separation is community or separate property.
+Cases like these typically require the assistance of a forensic accountant to review the history of the transactions in each account during the marriage to decide if the community versus separate property portions can be traced backward in time and if we can determine how much of the money left over at the time of separation is community or separate property.

 3. Splitting a business in a California divorce